-Craig H. Barratt, Ph.D. served as President of Qualcomm Atheros, the networking and connectivity subsidiary of Qualcomm Inc., a mobile technology company, from May 2011 to February 2013.
+Craig H. Barratt, Ph.D. has been a Member of our Board of Directors since April 2011.
+Currently he is Senior Vice President, Access and Energy, at Google, Inc. an Internet company, which he joined in June 2013.
+He previously served as President of Qualcomm Atheros, the networking and connectivity subsidiary of Qualcomm Inc., a mobile technology company, from May 2011 to February 2013.
 He served as President and Chief Executive Officer and director of Atheros Communications, Inc., a fabless semiconductor company, from 2003 until its 2011 acquisition by Qualcomm.
 Prior to joining Atheros as Vice President of Technology in 2002, Dr. Barratt held a number of positions at ArrayComm, Inc., a company specializing in multi-antenna signal processing.
 Dr. Barratt holds Ph.D. and Master of Science degrees from Stanford University, as well as a Bachelor of Engineering degree in electrical engineering and a Bachelor of Science degree in pure mathematics and physics from the University of Sydney in Australia.
 Dr. Barratt is a co-inventor of a number of U.S. patents in fields including wireless communications and medical imaging and has co-authored a book on linear controller design.

-Dr. Barratt's qualifications to serve on our Board include his leadership of a high growth and high technology company.
+Dr. Barratt's qualifications to serve on our Board include his leadership of a high growth technology company.